crismc/rpi_i2c_oled/README.md

 IC2 OLED controller for Raspberry PI
 =======================

-Python library to enable 128x32 pixel OLED for Raspberry Pi (both 32 and 64bit).
+Enables 128x32 or 64 pixel OLED for Raspberry Pi (both 32 and 64bit).

 This repository has been broken out to work as a standalone service and will work on a standard Raspberry Pi running Raspian.